Before hiring a nanny

 The last recommendation is – build a relationship!

-As you develop a relationship with your nanny, keep the clear communication on-going and ask them if there is anything they need from you or if there is anything that is needed at the house.
+As you develop a relationship with your nanny, keep the clear communication on-going.
 Give your nanny opportunities to share what is going well with your little one as well as what may be challenging.

 Trust/Instinct

 And finally, when hiring a nanny, the most important thing is to trust your instincts.
-You know what you are looking for because you know what help you need and you know what your child needs.
+You know what you are looking for because you know what your child needs are.
 If you don’t feel good about the first nanny you interview, don’t settle.
 Listen to your gut until you feel happy and secure with your choice!

 Homepage